MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/xal-sign-in.md

 ms.localizationpriority: medium
 ---

-# Sign-in with XAL
+# Single-user and multi-user device sign-in

 Sign-in scenarios for the Xbox Live Authentication Library (XAL) can be divided into two broad categories depending on the platform XAL is used to authenticate on.
 There are **single-user authentication (SUA)** devices and **multi-user authentication (MUA)** devices.

 * On a single-user authentication (SUA) device, you can have at most one user signed-in to Xbox Live at a time.
-SUA devices can also be split into two categories, **soft SUA**, and **hard SUA**.
+Single-user devices can also be split into two categories, **soft SUA**, and **hard SUA**.
     * On a soft SUA device, you may operate in a state where zero or one users are signed in.
     * Hard SUA devices require that one user and only one user be signed-in at all times.